OpenBCI/Documentation/docs/04AddOns/01-Headwear/03-Headband_Tutorial.md

 As always, don't hesitate to email us at support@openbci.com for assistance!

-## Signal Troubleshooting
+## Headband Tips and Signal Troubleshooting

 - Moisten	a	Q-Tip	in	rubbing	alcohol,	and	scrub	the	surface	of	the	head	directly	underneath	the	contact	point	for	each	electrode.
 This	will	remove	oil/debris	from	the	skin,	resulting	in	a	better	signal.
 Then	place	the	headband	on	the	head,	with	the	center	electrode in	the	center	of	the	forehead.
-- The flat and snap electrodes can be used with [electrode gel](https://shop.openbci.com/collections/frontpage/products/electrodegel) Inject electrode gel into the contact area using any standard small syringe.
+- The flat and snap electrodes can be used with [electrode gel.](https://shop.openbci.com/collections/frontpage/products/electrodegel) Inject electrode gel into the contact area using any standard small syringe.
 This will improve signal quality by lowering the skin-electrode impedance.
+- The electrodes can be difficult to remove from their cables.
+To release the spikey electrodes, press the side of your finger between the black plastic and the electrode.
+The black side will pop up and then you can pull it off.
+To put it back on, put the gold wire into the ridge on the neck of the electrode, and press down the black plastic side.
+To release the Ag/AgCl snap electrode, press down on the velcro and pull the snap off at an angle.
+- We recommend using a thin, flat tool to remove the flat snap electrodes.
+Un-snap it with the help of a thin screwdriver or butter knife, being careful not to cut yourself.